techidaily/site-games-able/source/_posts/building-better-games-through-model-efficiency.md

  Textures act like skin on the outside of a 3D object, adding patterns and other visual features to make the object look more real.
 Textures come in the form of image files, and each of these files needs to be loaded when it is used in a scene.
 By using compressed textures, you can free up a lot of resources.

  Alongside using compressed textures, it’s also worth making sure that the shaders you use are well-optimized.
 Most game engines have an asset store with both free and paid shaders available to make this easier.
-You can also find[free 3D models on the Unity Asset Store](https://www.makeuseof.com/unity-free-assets-websites/) that are already optimized, and this applies to other engines, too.
+You can also find [free 3D models on the Unity Asset Store](https://www.makeuseof.com/unity-free-assets-websites/) that are already optimized, and this applies to other engines, too.

 ### Use Static Lighting